DaoCloud/DaoCloud-docs/docs/en/docs/mspider/install.md

         Please replace `0.0.0-xxx` with the version number of the service mesh you plan to install.

-4. Check the Pod information under the namespace `mspider-system`, and see that the relevant Pods have been created and running, indicating that the service grid is installed successfully.
+4. Check the Pod information under the namespace `mspider-system`, and see that the relevant Pods have been created and running, indicating that the service mesh is installed successfully.

     ![Install Collector](./images/install02.jpg)